 Several CDCR and CCHCS employees were honored at the California Public Sector CIO Academy 2022.

-The Public Sector CIO Academy is intended to foster discussion and dialogue on what it means to be a successful IT executive in the public sector and to provide tools and strategies to assist current and emerging leaders.
+The Public Sector CIO Academy fosters discussion on what it means to be a successful IT executive in the public sector.
+Also, the CIO Academy provides tools and strategies to assist current and emerging leaders.

 This event is a one-of-a-kind opportunity for government and industry to collaborate and address the most important policy, management and leadership issues surrounding the future of digital government.

 Tammy Cason, Business Information System Manager: As part of CDCR’s efforts to be more transparent with staff allegations and their dispositions, Cason led a top-priority IT project to understand the ever-changing business requirements, develop and test the functionality, and train and deploy a new system to hundreds of new users, all within six months.
 Her experience and drive, along with her and her team’s exhaustive dedication, brought this important project in on time and within budget.

 Bruce Henry, SAP/Business Information System Infrastructure and Data Manager: Primarily driven by COVID-19 urgent needs, Henry led his team to stand up 21 new interfaces/data exchanges to bring various outside COVID-19 vendor test results into staff health records; push HR, vaccination, and test data to CDCR’s analytic and reporting groups; push test and vaccination data to the state’s systems; and pull vaccination data from the state’s system.
 Henry also led his team to significant and numerous SAP/BIS system upgrades of hardware and software during this same time.
 The team’s efforts have dramatically contributed to CDCR’s ability to operate and track COVID-related business processes, all while increasing the usability of the system.